byrokrat/accounting/README.md

 Usage
 -----
+> NOTE!
+This package is under development and the API may change.

-Transaction data can be read and written in the SIE format.
+Transaction data can be read and written in the [SIE](http://www.sie.se/) format.

-### Generate SIE data
+### Generating sie
 <!-- @expectOutput /^\#FLAGGA 0/ -->
 ```php
 namespace byrokrat\accounting;